henke443/fast-graph/README.md

  ## Lightweight & fast.

- By default, [SlotMaps](`slotmap`) are used to store the nodes and edges which solves the [ABA problem] while also providing O(1) insertion, deletion and lookup times.
-Additionally, and optionally, [HashBrown](hashbrown) is used instead of [`std::HashMap`] to map category names to ids in the [`CategoryGraph`] struct.
+ By default, [SlotMaps](https://docs.rs/slotmap/latest/slotmap/index.html) are used to store the nodes and edges which solves the [ABA problem] while also providing O(1) insertion, deletion and lookup times.
+Additionally, and optionally, [HashBrown](https://docs.rs/hashbrown/latest/hashbrown/index.html) is used instead of [`std::HashMap`] to map category names to ids in the [`CategoryGraph`](https://docs.rs/fast-graph/latest/fast_graph/categories/struct.CategoryGraph.html) struct.

  [ABA problem]: https://en.wikipedia.org/wiki/ABA_problem

  ## Extensible & Generic

- The [Graph] is generic over the node and edge data types, which can be any type that implements [Clone].
+ The [Graph] is generic over the node and edge data types, which can be any type that implements [Clone](https://doc.rust-lang.org/std/clone/trait.Clone.html).
 There's also traits for making even more customized graph-like data structures if the need arises.

  [`std::HashMap`]: https://doc.rust-lang.org/std/collections/struct.HashMap.html